mwvgroup/Photometric-Classification/docs/source/project_notes/literature.rst

 Literature Search
 =================

 Notes on a few particular papers relevant to this project.
+Some papers are included as summaries of other references.

 Properties of 91bg-like SNe
 ---------------------------